-We began once more from Jasper, after another amazing nights sleep at The Crimson Hotel, and headed down Highway 93 (Icelands Parkway) to the Columbian Icefield where Jasper National Park meets with North of Banff National Park.
+We began once more from Jasper, after another amazing night’s sleep at The Crimson Hotel, and headed down Highway 93 (Icelands Parkway) to the Columbian Icefield, where Jasper National Park meets with the northern area of Banff National Park.

-The columbian ice field region is home to 6 ice sheets, and we were here to explore the biggest one of them all – the Athabasca Glacier, one of North America’s biggest attractions.
+The Columbian Icefield region is home to 6 ice sheets, and we were here to explore the biggest one of them all, one of North America’s biggest attractions…

-First we headed nearby to the Glacier Skywalk, a walk suspended in the air from the cliff face, on which you can experience an intense walk over a 918ft drop where only a sheet of glass is saving you.
+First we headed nearby to the Glacier Skywalk, a walk suspended in the air from the cliff face, on which you can experience an intense walk over a 918ft drop where only a sheet of glass can save you.

-So there I was, cock sure, fearless and willing to walk first, I stepped out onto the Glacier Walk and instantly lost my footing nearly falling flat on my face (felt like nearly over the edge) due to some melted ice on the glass!
-I just about captured the moment on my GoPro (watch here)… hahahah that taught me!
+So there I was, fearless and willing to walk first.
+I stepped out onto the Glacier Walk and instantly lost my footing nearly falling flat on my face (felt like nearly over the edge) due to some melted ice on the glass!
+I just about captured the moment on my GoPro – watch me slip below!

-(The staff work to keep the area dry but due to the snowfall I had just chosen an unfortunate moment!)
+The staff work to keep the area dry but due to the snowfall, I was just unlucky!
+Be careful!

 Despite scaring the life out of me, the snowfall was a blessing.
 The immaculate, glittering sheet of snow that has fallen through the night was making the landscape pretty surreal.

-From here we embarked on the Brewster Ice Explorer where we ventured by coach for 5 minutes until the roads became icey and mountainous.
+From here we embarked on the Brewster Ice Explorer where we ventured by coach for 5 minutes until the roads became icy and mountainous.

 Here the monster snow vehicles, specially designed for extreme conditions, picked us up for the remaining 15 minute ride to the toe of the glacier.
-Along the way the driver shares a wealth of knowledge about the formation, facts and deterioration of Athabasca Glacier, before you hop off and soak in the atmosphere and view for yourself.
+Along the way the driver shared a wealth of knowledge about the formation, facts and deterioration of Athabasca Glacier, before you hop off and soak up the atmosphere and view for yourself.